Chapter 5 CHAPTER 5

 "I understand that," Harrison said, and he sounded relieved that I had a reasonable explanation.
 "But protocol requires that I verify these changes with someone who can confirm Mr. Hartwell's intentions, and since you were his most trusted advisor and stepbrother and the executor of his estate, I wanted to confirm with you directly."

 "Richard discussed those exact terms with me extensively in the weeks before his death," I said, and the lie came easily after months of practice.
-"He was concerned about Aria's readiness to take on leadership responsibilities and he wanted to ensure she had proper guidance and structure, which is why he implemented the one-year co-CEO arrangement with such specific conditions."
+"He was concerned about Aria's readiness to take on leadership responsibilities and he wanted to ensure she had proper guidance and structure, which is why he implemented the one-year co-CEO arrangement with such conditions."

 "I am busy," she said, and her voice was tight and strained.
 "Can this wait?"

 "No," I said, and I closed the door behind me and moved to sit in the chair across from her desk.
-"We need to talk about what is going on with you."
+"I came to see how you're doing with work, and of you've made any more mistakes that needs to be reviewed."

 Previous Chapter